spaghetti-n5/VW-project/README.md

 Eslint scripts:
 `npm run lint`: checks for issues without modifying files.
-`npm lint:fix`: checks and applies fixes where possible.
+`npm run lint:fix`: checks and applies fixes where possible.
 It runs ESLint with the `--fix` flag to automatically correct fixable linting issues (e.g., formatting, simple React errors) in the project’s source files.

 Prettier scripts:
 `npm run format`: it scans specified files and automatically formats them according to Prettier’s rules (defined in .prettierrc or defaults)
 `npm run check-format`: it scans specified files and checks if they conform to Prettier’s formatting rules without modifying them.
 It outputs a report in the terminal displaying a lists of files that deviate from the expected format and it exits with a non-zero status code if any files are incorrectly formatted, making it ideal for CI/CD.

 ## Jest and React testing library